yasirkula/UnityRuntimeInspector/README.md

     - While searching for a suitable drawer for a variable, the corresponding drawers list is traversed from bottom to top until a drawer that supports that variable type is found.
 If such a drawer is not found, that variable is not exposed
   - **Hidden Variables**: allows you to hide some variables from the inspector for a given type and all the types that extend/implement it.
 You can enter asterisk character (\*) to hide all the variables for that type
   - **Exposed Variables**: allows you to expose (counter) some hidden variables.
 A variable goes through a number of filters before it is exposed:
-  1. If it is in *Exposed Variables*, it is exposed
+  1. Its Type must be serializable
-  2. Otherwise, it must pass the *Expose Private Fields*, *Expose Public Fields*, *Expose Private Properties* and *Expose Public Properties* filters
+  2. It must not have a *System.Obsolete*, *System.NonSerialized* or *HideInInspector* attribute
-  3. It must not be in *Hidden Variables*
+  3. If it is in *Exposed Variables*, it is exposed
-  4. It must not have a *System.Obsolete*, *System.NonSerialized* or *HideInInspector* attribute
+  4. It must not be in *Hidden Variables*
-  5. It must be serializable or *Debug Mode* must be enabled
+  5. it must pass the *Expose Fields* and *Expose Properties* filters
   - So, to expose only a specific set of variables for a given type, you can hide all of its variables by entering an asterisk to its *Hidden Variables* and then entering the set of exposed variables to its *Exposed Variables*

 While changing the inspector's settings, you are advised not to touch **InternalSettings**; instead create a separate Settings asset and add it to the **Settings** array of the inspector.
 Otherwise, when *InternalSettings* is changed in an update, your settings might get overridden.